-In Singapore, it is estimated that 1 in 5 people may develop cancer in their lifetime, with 39 people being diagnosed with cancer every day.
+In Singapore, it is estimated that 1 in4 people may develop cancer in their lifetime, with 46 people being diagnosed with cancer, and 16 people dying of cancer every day1.
 The good news is early detection can help patients survive their battle with cancer.
 The bad news is that medical treatment isn’t cheap.

-According to the 2017 study by the Life Insurance Association (LIA), Singapore had an 80% critical illness protection gap.
-That means, on average, an individual would require a critical illness coverage of around S$316,000, but the available Critical Illness (CI) plans only cover an average of around S$60,000.
+According to the 2022 study by the Life Insurance Association (LIA), Singapore had an 74% critical illness protection gap.
+That means, on average, an individual would require a critical illness coverage of around S$354,000, but the available Critical Illness (CI) plans only cover an average of around S$193,000.
 Cancer insurance was developed to meet the rise in cost for cancer-related diagnoses and treatments.
 Here, we look at the differences between CI plans and cancer insurance.

 What are Critical Illness plans and how do they work?

 Critical Illness (CI) plans provide additional financial coverage for serious diseases that may incur extraordinary hospital charges.
-It’s mandatory for insurers to cover 37 critical illnesses, which include major cancers.
-Some insurers also offer coverage for critical illnesses other than these required 37.
 CI plans may be available on their own or as an additional add-on feature to a Life insurance policy called rider.

 What is Cancer Insurance and what does it cover?